BCHSI/philter-ucsf/README.md

 python3 -m philter_ucsf [flags, see below]
 ```

-However, we strongly suggest that you download the project source code and run all sample commands from the top directory before running the install version of Philter.
+However, we strongly suggest that you download the project source code and run all sample commands below from the home directory before running the install version of Philter.

 # Running Philter: A Step-by-Step Guide